 A new algorithm is developed to determine 2D and 3D positions as smooth as possible in 3D for any kind of object and motion.
 Slow speed, high speed, wild behaviour and impulses: like a ball bouncing from a wall are handled by one single algorithm.
 NO need to pre-select a type of filter for a specific use case.
-Thus reducing the requirement for any user intervention in selecting filter settings for example.
+Thus reducing the requirement for user intervention in deploying the system.
 3D visualisation is also very revealing for any 'unnatural' looking motion.
-So accuracy and motion smoothness is important in visualisation and tracking in general.
+So accuracy and smoothness is important in visualisation and tracking in general.